 Sectors that are growing

-In the UK, there are many sectors within the manufacturing industry which are growing.
-We’ve picked out three in particular, that showcase their impact on the industry – Aerospace, Construction and Automotive.
+In the UK, there are many sectors within the manufacturing industry that are growing.
+We’ve picked out four in particular, that showcase their impact on the industry.

 The Aerospace Industry

 The aerospace industry has faced an impressive 30% of productive growth in the last five years and a 39% growth since 2010.
 Because of this growth, it has over 100,000 jobs across the UK, resulting in an annual turnover of £31 billion.
 Holding an 18% share in the global market, it’s clear that this sector of the manufacturing industry is booming – and will set to continue to grow with the investment in aerospace engineering.

 This sector has held a high position within the industry for 100s of years.
 Invaluable to the economy, there’s no indication that it will fall throughout the next few years.
 Holding over one million jobs and an annual turnover of over £92 billion in the UK economy (which accounts for 6.4% of the UK’s total output), it’s a sector that’s thriving in several regions across the country.